benbeshara/markd/README.md

-# A simple naive Markdown compile in Rust
+# A simple naive Markdown compiler in Rust
  \- Ben Beshara, 2023

 This is a contrived demo designed for me to learn more about writing applications in Rust.
 There is a rust markdown library, use that, this is just a learning exercise.